shagemann2021/scientificpython/README.md

 'detailed TSLA 2017-01-01 2019-01-01'

 Regarding the Telegram Bot:
 You can only run one instance of the bot at once (therefore it must be properly closed).
-If any errors occur regarding updating, missing authority or several instances do the following:
+If any errors occur regarding updating, authority or several instances do the following:
 -  Search for telegram user botfather (pun intended)
 -  Type “/newbot” and follow instructions
 -  Copy the API into the “api” variable of the bot (line 16)